Do Go On - 400 - The Millennium Dome Heist

 There you go.

-They're so good at lots of things, you know.
+They're so good at lots of things.

-I don't know if I understand.
+I don't know if I find us to how can you, what?

-So that's why that Dennis Waterman show from the 70s was called The Sweeney.
+So that's why that Dennis Waterman show from the 70s was called the Sweeney.

 Yes.